James Waybern Hall: Early life

 James Waybern Hall was born on January 28, 1921, in Pulaski County, Arkansas.
 Hall, who had at least ten siblings, was the son of Samuel Jerome Hall, a farmer and minister known for his strict and reportedly abusive parenting.
 During his childhood, Hall often sought refuge in the nearby woods to escape his father's harsh treatment.
 At the age of 12, Hall suffered a head injury, presumably due to his father's abuse.

 After completing the eighth grade, he left school in 1937 and soon began living independently.
 Hall would wander around the country and end up in various places like Kansas and Detroit in Michigan.
-In 1938, Hall met and married his first wife, with whom he had a son born on Christmas in 1941, but the child died in infancy.
+In 1938, Hall met and married his first wife, with whom he had a son born on Christmas in 1941, but the child died at birth.
+They had a second son born in March 1943 before divorcing.
 After his divorce in 1943, Hall was conscripted into the U.S. Navy that same year but received a dishonorable discharge eight weeks after his enlistment due to him dodging his training.
 In 1944, Hall married a second time to 19-year-old Fayrene Clemmons, who was later murdered by Hall.